-Each fuse controls the amount of amperage to the circuit it connects to.
-Plug fuses control 120-volt circuits that normally feed lighting and receptacle loads throughout your home.
+Each fuse controls the amount of amperage that is allowed to flow through the circuit it protects.
+Plug fuses control 120-volt circuits that normally feed lighting and receptacle (outlet) circuits throughout a home.

-Plug fuses have a metal alloy ribbon inside that carries the current of the circuit.
-In the case of a short or overload, causing too much current to flow, the ribbon will melt and open... the circuit.
+Plug fuses have a metal-alloy ribbon inside that carries the current of the circuit.
+In the case of a short or overload causing too much current to flow, the ribbon will melt and open the circuit.
 When this happens, no current can flow and the circuit is disconnected from the power supply.
 This protects against short circuits and overloads that may damage electrical wiring and cause house fires.

 02 of 06

 03 of 06

-20-amp Plug Fuse
+20-Amp Plug Fuse

 04 of 06

 05 of 06

 Plug Fuse Adapters